 Figure 27: Measurement tool The Clear All button deletes all current measurements.
 If a user wishes to delete a particular measurement, this can be done by moving the cursor close to one of the measurement lines.
 A red cross will appear and the line can be deleted using the red cross.
 The Simulation button opens the JEOL J-Coupling Simulation panel allowing a user to create a simulated spectrum.
 The Spectra Arithmetic button opens the Arithmetic panel which allows a user to add or subtract spectra.
-3.7 The Parameters Panel The parameter panel comprises two tabs; the parameter tab is a list of all parameters available for the selected data and the report tab is a list of all parameters that will be displayed if a parameter table is created.
-Figure 28 shows the two tabs for the parameter panel of a typical 1D NMR spectrum.
+3.7 The Parameters Panel The 'Parameters' panel comprises two tabs; the 'Parameters' tab is a list of all parameters available for the selected data, and the 'Report' tab is a list of all parameters that will be displayed if a parameter table is created.
+Figure 28 shows the two tabs for the 'Parameters' panel of a typical 1D NMR spectrum.

 Figure 28: The Parameters Panel

 3.8 The Table Tools Panel

-When a table is created and selected as the active item, the Table Tools panel will appear.
-The Table Tools panel allows users to customize how a table is displayed.
-Table settings can be restored to the factory default settings by clicking on the "Restore Factory" button or new settings saved as the default setting using the "Set as Default" button.
+When a table is created and selected as the active item, the 'Table Tools' panel will appear.
+The 'Table Tools' panel allows users to customize how a table is displayed.
+Table settings can be restored to the factory default settings by clicking on the 'Restore Factory' button, or new settings saved as the default setting using the 'Set as Default' button.

 Figure 29: The Table Tools Panel The Headers tab contains the settings for the table header.
-Row Index and Column Index checkboxes display the indexes of the rows and columns which can be especially useful when using equations in the custom columns in the table, Figure 29.
-The Columns tab allows users to add or remove custom columns (plus or minus buttons), set units, adjust decimal places, set the alignment of column entries and filter the values.
+The 'Row Index' and 'Column Index' checkboxes display the indexes of the rows and columns which can be especially useful when using equations in the custom columns in the table, Figure 29.
+The Columns tab allows users to add or remove custom columns ('+', plus, or '-', minus, buttons), set units, adjust decimal places, set the alignment of column entries and filter the values.
 Adding custom columns is useful if more information should be added manually to the table.
-It is possible to add numbers, strings or Excel-like equations to the cells of custom columns The Body tab contains general settings for the font in the body of the table.
+It is possible to add numbers, strings or Excel-like equations to the cells of custom columns.
+The Body tab contains general settings for the font in the body of the table.